 Founding Knife Aid

-Marc and Mikael knew each other because they were neighbors.
+Marc and Mikael knew each other as they were neighbors.
 One day, while having a backyard barbecue, the two noticed the demand in the American market for a contemporary way to get kitchen knives sharpened.

 In the past, there were people called “moletas” who traveled from town to town to set up small shops where locals get their dull blades fixed.
 However, it’s almost impossible to find these people in modern times.